Morning: an American Jisei

 8

-A crow calls from somewhere beyond the ridge.
-The sound cuts cleanly through the morning, then dissolves.
+A crow calls from beyond the ridge.

 9

-The mind does not move like this.
+The mind does not usually move like this.

 10

-A thought arises: I am this.
+A thought: I am this.

-Then another: I am that.
+Another: I am that.

-Each fades before it can settle.
+Each fades before it can settle into the soil.

-What remains does not need the story.
+What remains has little need for story.

 11

-The sun lifts higher, catching droplets of dew in the grass.
+It catches droplets of dew in the grass.

 None held.
 None lost.